hdevalence/merlin-website/src/index.md

 <img style="margin: 1em; float:right; width: 33%;" src="/merlin.png">

-Merlin is a [STROBE][strobe]-based construction of a proof transcript which applies the Fiat-Shamir transform to an interactive public-coin argument of knowledge.
-This allows implementing protocols as if they were interactive, committing messages to the proof transcript and obtaining challenges bound to all previous messages.
+Merlin is a [STROBE][strobe]-based transcript construction for zero-knowledge proofs.
+It automates the Fiat-Shamir transform, so that by using Merlin, non-interactive protocols can be implemented as if they were interactive.

-In comparison to using a hash function directly, this design provides support for:
+This is significantly easier and less error-prone than performing the transformation by hand, and in addition, it also provides natural support for:

 * multi-round protocols with alternating commit and challenge phases;